 There are countless articles on the web about how to A/B test your website and optimize it post-launch.
 While these guides are helpful, we recommend you do one better: apply conversion thinking in the planning stage.
 Doing so after your website has launched is a bit like building a house before the foundations: a bad (and probably quite expensive) idea.
 In this article, we’re going to share five conversion tips and tricks that all of our projects swear by that you can include in the preliminary stages of building your startup’s website.

-Armed with the following advice, you’ll be able to hit the ground running with a website that converts from day one:
+Armed with the following advice, you’ll be able to hit the ground running with a website that converts from Day 1:

 Be bold with punchy headlines and personable copy